Code Generators

 TOOL datavis "DataVis"

-INLINE_URL js/app.js
+INLINE_URL main.js

 ICON mdi-file-cad-box